 Goal Recognizing the important and unique role that governments play, the CARES Act included funding to help offset the costs of local government response to the coronavirus pandemic Objective Reimburse local governments for unbudgeted, COVID-19-related expenses that meet specific criteria established by the U.S. Department of Treasury that occur between March 1, 2020 and December 30, 2020.
 Project Summary Guidelines modeled after the guidance and FAQ's produced by the Department of Treasury provide the framework for the expenses that can be reimbursed.
 Municipalities and fire protection districts were invited on July 15, 2020 to submit reimbursement requests by July 31, 2020 for an initial allocation of \$9 million and \$1 million, respectively.
 Relevant Data Direct reimbursement funding will be provided to Lake County's 52 municipalities and 19 fire protection districts.
 The maximum available allocation for each taxing body is determined by population.
 Additional opportunities to request reimbursement may be available in the future.
 Allowable expenses include payroll expenses, paid sick and medical leave for compliance with COVID-19, personal protective equipment, sanitation and disinfection, facility and space expenses to meet Public Health guidelines, telework capabilities, legal and communications expenses, and FEMA Public Assistance Program 25% local cost share.
 Non-allowable expenses include revenue loss, non-COVID-19-related expenses, damages covered by insurance, expenses covered by another federal, state or local program, donor reimbursements, severance pay, legal settlements, and bonuses/incentives and permanent salary increases.
-Implementation Lake County Administrator's Office Partners Lake County Finance and Administrative Services Lake County State's Attorney's Office Pudget Information CARES Act consultant to Lake County CARES Act consultant to Lake County Budget Information \$27.5 million for municipalities\$2 million for fire protection districts \$2 million for fire protection districts \$200,000 unallocated Funding model Reimbursement requests will be reviewed and reimbursedby Lake County.
+Implementation Lake County Administrator's Office Partners Lake County Finance and Administrative Services Lake County Finance and Administrative Services Lake County State's Attorney's OfficeCARES Act consultant to Lake County Budget Information \$27.5 million for municipalities \$2 million for fire protection districts • \$200,000 unallocated • Funding model Reimbursement requests will be reviewed and reimbursedby Lake County.